 Case Study | Caribbean Vacation French St Martin

-Caribbean Island Destination + Resort Marketing
+Destination + Resort Marketing

-Carlson Companies purchased a property on the French side of the island of St. Martin and rebranded it the Radisson St. Martin Resort, Marina & Spa.
+Carlson Companies purchased a property on the French side of the island of St. Martin and rebranded it to the Radisson St. Martin Resort, Marina & Spa.
 Following a multi-million dollar renovation, the resort opened and needed to quickly hit the ground running to fill guest rooms because of repeated construction delays.

-As the resort’s key markets included French and English speaking countries, all materials were designed in English and then translated to French or vice versa.
+As the resort’s key markets included French and English-speaking countries, all materials were designed in English and then translated to French or vice versa.
 Our designs took into consideration that the French translations required more space for copy.

 Flying Compass has been marketing award-winning island destinations for more than 35 years.